TEAMuP-dev/pyharp/README.md

      Installs the system packages and builds both environments.
 A Docker Space ignores `packages.txt`, so **apt** packages are installed here instead:
      ```Docker
-     # Provides the frontend interpreter; the backend one is installed below
+     # Provides the frontend interpreter (the backend one is installed below)
      FROM python:3.10-slim-bullseye

      ENV DEBIAN_FRONTEND=noninteractive \